 If your patient wishes to start home infusions, they must contact you.

-The home infusion services are funded by the medicine sponsor (pharmaceutical company) and provided by a contracted nursing agency.
+Most home infusion services are funded by the medicine sponsor (pharmaceutical company) and provided by a contracted nursing agency.
 You will need to contact the sponsor to complete an enrolment form, which includes patient consent.